wtc4863/checkers-app/docs/DesignDoc.md

 ### Acceptance Testing

-There have currently been four(4) user stories and two(2) spike stories completed:
+There have currently been five(5) user stories and two(2) spike stories completed:
 1. Player Sign-In
 2. Start a Game
 3. Spike: Domain-Driven Design
 4. Spike: Web Architecture
 5. Simple Move
 6. Turn Control
+7. Submit Turn

 These stories have all passed their acceptance criteria.
 No other stories have reached the end of development to be tested as of yet.

+The following stories are currently in development or ready for testing:
+1. Sign-out
+2. Multi-jump Move
+3. Win-Condition
+4. King Pieces
+5. Undo-Move

 ### Unit Testing and Code Coverage